-- Never allow children to eat candy until it has been inspected by parents or caregivers. - When trick-or-treating at night, children should use a flashlight or glow stick to light the way and allow them to be seen in the dark.1 - Liquid from a broken glow stick is usually non-toxic, but if your child ingests it, call Poison Control if you are unsure or have any questions. - Wash hands or use a hand sanitizer after trick or treating, petting animals or picking pumpkins and apples. - Beware of peanuts or peanut oil in candies, for those with allergies. - Don't drink unpasteurized cider. - Lock up medications, especially those that can be mistaken for candy (e.g., ex-lax®, Advil®). - NJPIES hot line is the first line of defense (800-222-1222).
+- Never allow children to eat candy until it has been inspected by parents or caregivers.
+Eat only treats in original and unopened wrappers. - When trick-or-treating at night, children should use a flashlight or glow stick to light the way and allow them to be seen in the dark.1 - Trick-or-treaters should wear brightly colored costumes made of flame resistant materials. - Remove Jack-O-Lanterns with lit candles inside them from doorsteps.
+Candles can be easily knocked over by children and pets. - Liquid from a broken glow stick is usually non-toxic, but if your child ingests it, call the poison experts if you are unsure or have any questions. - Wash hands or use a hand sanitizer after trick or treating, petting animals or picking pumpkins and apples. - Use non-toxic face paint or make-up as an alternative to wearing a mask. - Beware of peanuts or peanut oil in candies, for those with allergies. - Be mindful of pets.
+Treats such as chocolate can be poisonous to dogs or cats. - Make sure any items that can cause choking, such as hard candy, are given to children of an appropriate age to avoid choking. - Don't drink unpasteurized cider. - Lock up medications, especially those that can be mistaken for candy (e.g., ex-lax®, Advil®). - NJPIES hot line is the first line of defense (800-222-1222).

-NEWARK, N.J. - October 21, 2010 - October brings warm days and cool nights to spend time outside and take in the foliage, pick pumpkins at local farms, sample homemade cider and collect treats for tricks, dressed as witches and goblins.
-Experts at the NJ Poison Control Center (www.njpies.org) urge parents and caregivers to be alert and take precautions to avoid unpleasant incidents and keep these delightful annual treks safe and fun.
+NEWARK, N.J. - October 21, 2011 - It's easy to be scared about Halloween, especially if you're a parent trying to supervise your child's safety.
+The key concerns about safety, however, particularly in regard to candy poisonings, are no different in October than during the rest of the year, according to NJPIES, the New Jersey Poison Information & Education System, also known as poison control.
+Experts at NJPIES (www.njpies.org) urge parents and caregivers to be alert and take precautions to avoid unpleasant incidents and keep these delightful annual treks safe and fun.

-"Halloween is one of the busiest times of the year for the doctors, pharmacists and nurses who answer the hot line at our 24-hour call center," says Dr. Steven Marcus, executive and medical director of NJPIES.
+"Halloween is one of the busiest times of the year for the doctors, pharmacists and nurses who answer the hot line at our 24-hour call center," said Dr. Steven Marcus, executive and medical director of NJPIES.
 "This time of year, we get calls about anything from bug bites to stomach aches (usually due to consumption of too much candy - not necessarily tainted candy).
 But mishaps can occur at any time, and being prepared and informed about how to handle them in advance can ensure an enjoyable experience."